Skip to Content

 • contract cheating.

-• Procedure for dealing with minor offences
+• Procedure for Dealing with Allegations of Minor Offences

 Allegations of minor offences should be dealt with at School level.
 The aim is to provide the student with advice and guidance and to prevent repetition of the offence; however, penalties may also be imposed.